gtapiGOtLOXP/Nebesnaya/README.md

-# 🩸 BLEeding
+# 🩸 Nebesnaya

-BLEeding is a tool that allows you to jam Discord users and (in the future updates) servers.
+Nebesnaya is a tool that allows you to jam Discord users and (in the future updates) servers.
 It can be used to spam message requests or ping requests.
 It supports Linux, macOS, Windows

 **Key Features:**
 - 🔵 **Load multiple bot tokens**: Works with java by going and modifying the `tokens.json` script with your own discord BOT(app)